-From January to February of 2019, Arava Institute alumni Illana Leizin and Mohammad Azraq will visit universities and communities throughout the United States to speak about their experiences growing up in Israeli and Palestinian families, their decision to study environmental cooperation together at the Arava Institute, and answer any questions raised by members of the community.
+From October 14 – November 1, Arava Institute alumni Odeliya Matter and Mohammed Abusaada will visit universities and communities throughout the United States to speak about their experiences growing up in Israeli and Palestinian families, their decision to study environmental cooperation together at the Arava Institute, and answer any questions raised by members of the community.

-Please contact Sarah with questions about individual visits or events.
+Please contact Sarah Braverman with questions about individual visits or events.

-The Friends of the Arava Institute will also be hosting an alumni tour in the fall of 2019.
-Please contact Sarah to book a date during the fall tour!
+The Friends of the Arava Institute will also be hosting an alumni tour in the spring of 2020.
+Please contact Sarah to book an event during these tours!